itx-informationssysteme/jobapplications/Documentation/User/Index.rst

 Make sure that you do not activate this feature before your website is ready for it: Your website should be in a productive state, should use its final url and should be ready for getting indexed by google.
 A posting plugin should be placed somewhere on the website and point to the correct pid.
 If you activate the feature later on after all postings are already edited, you can start the full indexing mechanism from the backend module.

+This function does not trigger when in development environment, if you want it to activate the option in "Trigger Google Indexing API while in develoment environment" in the Extension Configuration.

 There is quite a bit of configuration to do though: